shawngraham/hist3907o/workbook/docs/module-2/Exercises.md

 Finally, you'll need wget installed on your machine.
 Get it [here](http://users.ugent.be/~bpuype/wget/) and download it to C:Windows directory.

 Now:
-- download api-ex-pc.sh from this [repository](https://github.com/hist3907b-winter2015/module2-findingdata/blob/master/api-ex-pc.sh)
+- download canadiana.sh from this [zip file](https://github.com/shawngraham/hist3907o/raw/master/module2-support/windows-canadiana-script-w-all-helpers.zip)
 - open *git bash* - it'll be available via your programs menu.
 You do not want 'Git Gui' nor 'GitHub' nor 'Git Shell'. *Git bash*.
+(You can also navigate to a folder in explorer, then right-click in that folder and select 'open git bash here'.)
-- inside git bash, you change directory so that you are working within the folder you made on your desktop.
-The command to change directory is `cd`  ie `cd course-notes` would go one level down into a folder called 'course notes'.
+- make sure you are working within the folder you made on your desktop.
+The command to change directory when you are in bash (or the command line, for that matter) is `cd`  ie `cd course-notes` would go one level down into a folder called 'course notes'.
 To go one level up, you'd type `cd ..` <- ie, two periods.
 More help on finding your way around this interface is [here](http://programminghistorian.org/lessons/intro-to-bash)
-- Once you're in the right folder, all you have to do is type the name of our programme: `./api-ex-pc.sh` and your program will query the Canadiana API, save the results, and then use wget to retrieve the full text of each result by asking the API for those results in turn. *But don't do that yet!*
+- Once you're in the right folder, all you have to do is type the name of our programme: `canadiana.sh` and your program will query the Canadiana API, save the results, and then use wget to retrieve the full text of each result by asking the API for those results in turn. *But don't do that yet!*

 You'll need to change the search parameters to reflect your own interests.
 Do you see how you can do that?
-Open the program in a text editor, make the relevant change, save with a new name (make sure to keep the same file extenion, `.sh` - in notepad, change the save as file type to `all files` and then write the new name, e.g, `api-ex-pc-2.sh`, and then run your program by typing its name at the prompt in the git bash window.
+Open the program in a text editor, make the relevant change, save with a new name (make sure to keep the same file extenion, `.sh` - in notepad, change the save as file type to `all files` and then write the new name, e.g, `canadiana-2.sh`, and then run your program by typing its name at the prompt in the git bash window.
 When it's finished, move your results into a sensible location on your computer.
 Make a new entry (or entries) into your research notebook about this process, what worked, what hasn't, what you've found, where things are, and so on.
 You might want to upload your script (your .sh file) to your repository.
 Remember: the goal is so that you can come back to all this in a month's time and figure out _exactly what you did_ to collect your data.

 ### if you get an error message: jq or seq cannot be found

 If this happens, your computer is not finding the coreutils installation or the `jq.exe` program.
 First thing: when you downloaded jq, did you make sure to change the name to `jq.exe`?
 When it downloads, it downloads as (eg) `jq-win64.exe`.
 Shorten up the name.
 Second thing: is it in the same folder as your script?
 Third thing: sometimes, it just might be easier to move the `seq.exe` program into the same folder as your script, that is, your working folder.
 Go to `C:\Program Files (x86)\GnuWin32\bin` and *copy* `seq.exe` to your working folder.
 You will also need to copy:
 + `libiconv2.dll`
 + `libintl3.dll`
-...to the same folder.
+...to the same folder. (*shortcut* - the same zip file I gave you that has the `canadiana.sh` in it has all of the helper files in it too.
+You could navigate to this unzipped folder, open a gitbash window there, and run the scripts.
+In this case, FYI, all you needed installed was gitbash.)

 ###An alternative Windows installation